 The results show that lettuce irrigated with channel water had a similar load of faecal bacteria as lettuce irrigated with well water.
 Well water was also polluted by coliforms and channel water was cleaner than expected.
-At three locations (n=10) irrigation water met the health based target for lettuce of less than 10^3 Escherichia coli per 100 ml irrigation water.
-Irrespective of the source, contamination of irrigation water varied between 3.6×10^3 and 1.87×10^7 total coliform per 100 ml.
-This wide range is also reflected in the crop contamination at the farm gate, where lettuce had on average a load of 5.03×10^5 total coliforms per g (n=10).
-Postharvest data showed that regardless of the lettuce treatment along the marketing chain Escherichia coli and total coliform rates increased on average by one log unit until the final sales point.
-Additional experiment showed that appropriate postharvest handling could prevent such increase in total coliforms.
+At three locations (n=10) irrigation water met the health based target for lettuce of less than $10^3$ Escherichia coli per 100 ml irrigation water.
+Irrespective of the source, contamination of irrigation water varied between $3.6 \times 10^3$ and $1.87 \times 10^7$ total coliform per 100 ml.
+This wide range is also reflected in the crop contamination at the farm gate, where lettuce had on average a load of $5.03 \times 10^5$ total coliforms per g (n=10).
+Postharvest data showed that regardless of the lettuce treatment along the marketing chain Escherichia coli and total coliforms.
 We concluded that inappropriate lettuce handling after harvest constitutes a major source of risk for produce contamination in Ouagadougou.